cjaradhye/burnbox/README.md

 # Disposable Email Service

 ## Overview
 The Disposable Email Service is a Spring Boot application that allows users to create temporary email mailboxes.
-Users can generate mailboxes with a specified lifespan, receive emails via AWS SES, and retrieve messages associated with their mailboxes.
+Users can generate mailboxes, receive emails via AWS SES, and retrieve messages associated with their mailboxes.
 The service uses DynamoDB for storage and provides RESTful APIs for interaction.

 ## Features
-- Create disposable mailboxes with configurable lifespans (5 minutes, 10 minutes, 1 hour).
+- Create disposable mailboxes
-- Retrieve messages associated with a specific mailbox.
+- Retrieve messages associated with a specific mailbox
-- Manually delete mailboxes and their associated messages.
+- Manually delete mailboxes and their associated messages
-- Integration with AWS SES for receiving emails.
+- Integration with AWS SES for receiving emails
-- Scheduled cleanup of expired mailboxes.

 ## Technologies Used
 - Spring Boot 3
 - Spring Web
-- Spring Data DynamoDB (via AWS SDK v2)
-- AWS SDK for SES (Simple Email Service)
+- AWS SDK v2 (DynamoDB, DynamoDB Enhanced, SES)
 - Lombok
-- Spring Boot Actuator
-- Spring Scheduler
+- Jakarta Mail

 ## Project Structure
 ```